BryanAim/100-days-of-code/log.md

 @sunilsandhu'
 Good luck with the progress and keep pushing.
 I was in your shoes a few years ago - it will pay off in the long run, so keep building up all those little victories!'

+### Day 31: May 31, Sunday

+**Today's Progress** Completed the Intermediate Algorithm scripting challenges.
+Used a lot of help.

+**Thoughts** Cant believe its been a month already.
+Hope i keep this up and dont quit as they get hard.